vvscode/docs/docs/verification/verification-for-ios/verification-ios-troubleshooting-and-faq.md

 ---
 title: Troubleshooting and FAQ
+excerpt: >-
-excerpt: 'Here you can find the iOS Verification SDK FAQ and common troubleshooting issues.
-Read more.'
+  Here you can find the iOS Verification SDK FAQ and common troubleshooting issues.
+Read more.
 next:
   pages:
     - verification-ios-miscellaneous